 Marc Short has held many titles in a variety of conservative and Republican organizations.
-As of March 2019, Short is Vice President Mike Pence's Chief of Staff.
-Prior to holding that position, Short was President Donald Trump's White House legislative affairs director.
+As of May 2020, Short is founder and chairman of the Coalition to Protect American Workers, and co-chair for Advancing America's Freedom.
+Prior to holding that position, Short was Vice President Mike Pence's Chief of Staff and President Donald Trump's White House legislative affairs director.

 At earlier points in his career short was a senior advisor for Sen. Marco Rubio's 2016 Presidential campaign, which was seen as potential signaling that the Koch network was backing Rubio.
 From 2011 to 2016, Short, was the president of Freedom Partners.
 In that role, he oversaw the spending of grants from that Koch donor organization, which amounted to over $250 million in 2012.